CharaChorder/docs/docs/CharaChorder X.rst

 site <https://www.charachorder.com/pages/update-your-firmware>`__.

 .. warning::
-   **IMPORTANT**: Before performing the below steps, please make sure that you have a :doc:`backup of your layout<Backups>`      as well as a :doc:`backup of your chord library<Backups>`.
+   **IMPORTANT**: Before performing the below steps, please make sure that you have a :ref:`backup of your layout<Device Manager:Backups>`      as well as a :ref:`backup of your chord library<Device Manager:Backups>`.
 The update might reset those, so it's important that you    keep backup files handy.
-For instructions on how to restore backed up files, visit the :doc:`Backups<Backups>`    section.
-The update might also reset some of your :doc:`GTM<Generative Text Menu (GTM)>` settings.
+For instructions on how to restore backed up files, visit the :ref:`Backups<Device Manager:Restoring from a Backup>`    section.
+The update might also reset some of your :doc:`GTM<GenerativeTextMenu>` settings.
 Be sure to write    down settings before you update.

 #.
 On a chromium based browser, such as Chrome, go to the CharaChorder `Device Manager <https://manager.charachorder.com/config/layout/>`__
 #.
 Click “Connect”